Expansion of Same-sex marriage across the U.S.

 Part 1: Overview.
 Predictions

-SSM developments, both inside and outside the U.S. may well have had an impact on the hopes of the American LGBT community that SSM will be available across the entire U.S. soon.
-They probably also increased the majority of the American public that now expects SSM to become universally available in the U.S. 1
+Recent state-by-state developments towards marriage equality, both inside and outside the U.S. may well have had an impact on the hopes of the American LGBT community that SSM will be available across the entire U.S. soon.
+They probably also increased the already high percentage of the American public that now expects SSM to become universally available in the U.S. 1

-Most recent activity to legalize SSM have tackled one state at a time.
-However, this approach has its limitations.
-Of the 37 states that do not currently allow SSM, the vast majority have state constitutional amendments in place that prohibit SSM.
+Most past activity to legalize SSM have tackled one state Legislature at a time.
+However, this approach had its limitations.
+Of the 31 states that do not currently allow SSM (as of 2014-JUN), the vast majority have state constitutional amendments in place that prohibit SSM.
 These amendments would have to be repealed in public referendums or ruled unconstitutional by federal courts before the state Legislature could change their marriage acts and achieve marriage equality.

 That would take a lot of time.